Halim73/ImageProcessing/README.md

 To test on a linux machine simply give permission to execute to the .sh file with the input pictures and output picture file.
 To run
   run makefile
-  ./project -(commmand) -[OPTIONAL COMMANDS] inputPicture.ascii.pgm outputPicture.ascii.pgm
+  ./project -(command) -[OPTIONAL COMMANDS] inputPicture.ascii.pgm outputPicture.ascii.pgm